zhangby2085/Fuzzy-String-Matching/README.md

 # Fuzzy-String-Matching

+# One paragraph mentioning: EVOLUZ, financed by the Academy of Finland, 2017-2021, with the general goal of ..
 We aim at networking and collaboration with history researchers working with digital resources in Finland.
 This study describes the aims and the implementation of the project.
 In addition to historians themselves, the digital methods in history research have drawn the attention of researchers in information studies.
 Our fields of study include information retrieval and information behavior.
 This is an international research effort aiming at supporting digital historians